hellohaptik/chatbot_ner/postman_tests/Readme.md

 **Viewing the test results in dev**

-Running the above command in dev will create a ```newman/``` directory in the ```postman_tests/``` folder.
-The newman command will generate a new timestamped html file everytime the tests are run.
+Running the above command in dev will create a ```newman_reports/``` directory in the ```postman_tests/``` folder.
+The newman command will generate a new timestamped html file in that directory everytime the tests are run.
 This html file contains a graphical dashboard which can be used to see the status of running the tests, failures etc, and yes you can use dark mode as well ;-).

 ![newman dashboard](newman.png)